hamDrambus/Geant4_LAr_NBrS/Readme.txt

 How to run simulation

 Generally speaking simulation is configured from several places:
-1) GlobalParamters (gPars::) is responsible for straightforward program setups such as filenames, some detector dimesnsions (which can't fully arbitrary), number of events to simulate, and some debug/output options.
+1) GlobalParamters (gPars::) is responsible for straightforward program setups such as filenames, some detector dimesnsions (which can't be fully arbitrary), number of events to simulate, and some debug/output options.
+UPD: Detector demensions and some global parameters related to them are now stored in DetectorSettings class.
-2) UserInitialization is responsible for selection of detector geometry (there is main one and a few for testing) and how and what particles are generated.
+2) UserInitialization is responsible for selection of detector geometry (there are the main one and a few for testing) and how and what particles are generated.
 3) ArgonPropertiesTables is a hard-coded computation of several LAr paremters within certain boundaries.
 ArgonPropertiesTables::Initialize contains initialization of integration intervals and step sizes.
 These should be carefully changed if different input cross-sections are used (e.g. another gas) or paramters are needed for different electric fields or at different accuracy.
 Plotting of paramters also contains some hard-coded paramters (mainly axes ranges).
 Realistically, this class is the most challenging to configure correctly, but normally this should be done once and then forgotten about.
 4) Electric field maps are input data which are calculated by 3-rd party Gmsh v3 and Elmer programs.
-Their input files are present in the project, but output must be generated separately (it is quite heavy) before running simulation.
+Their input files are present in the project, but output must be generated separately (it is quite memory-heavy) before running simulation.
 5) Each VDetectorContruction inheritor has SetSizeAndPosition(), Construct() and other virtual methods which contain construction of specific geometry.
-This is usual Geant4 buiseness.
-Note that some GlobalParamters are changed there so that primary particle generators work correcly for any any geometry without any adjustments in them or GlobalParamters.
+This is usual Geant4 business.
+Note that some GlobalParamters (DetectorSettings) are changed there so that primary particle generators work correcly for any any geometry without any adjustments in them or GlobalParamters.
 6) VGeneratePrimaries inheritors are best configured by specifying Pattern from UserInitialization if possible.
 Otherwise, either add another pattern, create new class or change code inside existing ones.
+I.e. avoid cryptic hard-coding inside UserInitialization.
 7) There is vis.mac which configures Geant4 visualization.
-Refer to docs.
+Refer to geant4's docs.

 1) and 2) are easiest to change without breaking anything and are supposed to be chagned most often.
-3) is requried if physical properties must be chadged.
+3) is requried if physical properties must be changed.
 4) is requried for field maps.
 Must be done for newly loaded project.
+5) is for new geometries (new detector versions).
+6) is primarily for testing.
+Or for some completely new simulation.

 UPD: parameters are now set in setting.xml file run as:
-...build/Geant_simulation path/to/settings.xml | tee path/to/log.txt
+...build/RelWithDebInfo/Geant_simulation path/to/settings.xml | tee path/to/log.txt

 UPD: There are now bash scripts streamlining simulation process.
 One script calculates electric fields for several THGEM voltages Another one then generates several settings files from template that will use those electric fields and run simulation program with the settings.

-UPD: results/v11 now has RunSimulation.sh which will automatically build mesh if necessary, calculate electric field and then run simulation with it.
+UPD: results/v11 and results/v10 now have RunSimulation.py which will automatically build mesh if necessary, calculate electric fields and then run geant4 simulation.